 one additional named template per <x:expect> assertion.
 Such a mapping works

 well in this example.
-However, whereas the existing XSpec compiler can check the assertions
+However, whereas the existing XSpec compiler checks the assertions

-immediately after running the scenario, the test for the Saxon-JS application needs
+immediately after running the scenario, the test for the Saxon-JS application should

-the browser regain control and render the scenario behavior before the test can start
+browser regain control and render the scenario behavior before the test starts to

-check assertions.
-In other words, you cannot run the code being tested and check assertions
+assertions.
+In other words, you should not run the code being tested and check assertions

 In Saxon-JS version 1.2, the SaxonJS.transform method, which invokes